Economic affairs officer / United Nations Secretariat - Bangkok, Thailand

 - Inaugural recipient, Flower Fellowship

-Who knew that plenty of study, four large cans of Red Bull and a four-and-a-half hour exam in the middle of the night could lead to a job at the UN?
+Who knew that plenty of study, four large cans of Red Bull and a four-and-a-half hour exam in the middle of the night could lead to a job at the United Nations?

 Alex Kravchenko was studying for his PhD in Economics at Waikato Management School when he decided to apply for the United Nations Young Professionals Programme (YPP).
 It’s a recruitment initiative for talented, highly qualified professionals to start a career as an international civil servant with the United Nations Secretariat.
 People apply from all over the world and are required to sit an exam at the same time wherever they live, and that meant for the New Zealanders applying, the exam went from 10pm to 2.30am.